jurgenxhafaj/Billiards/README.md

 Credit for the idea of no-slip billiards goes to Dr. Christopher Cox and Dr. Renato Feres (see link below for their paper). https://arxiv.org/abs/1602.01490

+This class was led by Dr. Christopher Cox, Tarleton State University.

+Author: Jurgen Xhafaj